-I. INSTITUTIONAL POLICY ISSUES

-A. Purpose:

-- 1. The purpose of Western Connecticut State University (WCSU) Online Learning Policy is to assure high quality in online/distance learning with regard to instruction, procedures, and support.
+- I. INSTITUTIONAL POLICY ISSUES - A. Purpose: - The purpose of Western Connecticut State University (WCSU) Online Learning Policy is to assure high quality in online/distance learning with regard to instruction, procedures, and support.
 Unless otherwise stated all academic policies and procedures apply to both on-campus and online courses.
 Nevertheless, the particular nature and circumstances of online learning necessitate a clear explication of policies and procedures on key areas.
-All Online Learning policies are generated and executed in accordance with the mission of WCSU. - B. Principles of Good Practice For Electronically Offered Academic Degree And Certificate Programs: - Distance learning activities at WCSU comply with the NEASC Guidelines for the Evaluation of Distance Education & On-line Learning and with the Guidelines of other accrediting bodies.

-- 3. WCSU's goal is to ensure that online courses meet the same quality standards as courses taught on campus.
+All Online Learning policies are generated and executed in accordance with the mission of WCSU. - B. Principles of Good Practice For Electronically Offered Academic Degree And Certificate Programs: - 1.
+Distance learning activities at WCSU comply with the NEASC Guidelines for the Evaluation of Distance Education & On-line Learning and with the Guidelines of other accrediting bodies. - 2.
+See: Http://cihe.neasc.org/downloads/Pp90_Guidelines_for_the_Evaluation_of_Distance Education_On-line_Learning.pdf (Now NECHE) - WCSU's goal is to ensure that online courses meet the same quality standards as courses taught on campus.
 Additionally, some online learning may address the needs or topic in ways that on-campus classes cannot.